-The Best Food and Drink in Indiana
+The Best Things to Eat and Drink in Indiana

 In Indiana, there’s never a shortage of sports events to watch.
 It’s the home of the Pacers and the Colts — two huge national sports teams based in Indianapolis.
 The state attracts racing fans, as well, home to the famous Indy 500.
 And that’s not to mention major college sports programs at Indiana University, Purdue University, and of course Notre Dame.
 Where there are sports, there’s beer and food — and in Indiana’s case, it’s some of the best.
-We’ve rounded up the best of the state’s eats as part of our first annual guide to the best food and drink in every state.
+We’ve rounded up the best of the state’s eats as part of our second annual guide to the best food and drink in every state.

 While Indiana does have some of the best sports bars in America, it has lots of non-sports-inspired fare, as well.
 Being a state in the heart of the Midwest, Indiana is spattered with the usual Midwestern restaurant favorites, like Applebee’s and Arby’s.
 But in the two metropolises of the otherwise farm-dominated state, there are many impressive and delectable dishes.
 Indianapolis and Fort Wayne are Indiana’s most populous urban areas, home to many of the items on this list.